SyeinW/cse15l-lab-reports/index.md

 Here is a tutorial on how to use the bash terminal on Windows in VScode [Tutorial](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)

 **Start here if you don't need to install git**

+We want to open up the terminal in VScode, we can use the keyboard shortcut control/command + \` or we can